GifZeb/Nursery/README.md

 ## Introduction
 I decided to work on SHT31-D which is used to measure temperature and humidity.
 It is one of the most accurate sensors having excellent ±2% relative humidity and ±0.3°C accuracy.

+## Purpose
+To get the accurate tempreture and humidity values from SHT31-D sensor.

 ## System Diagram

 ## Materials/Components